The coronavirus has deep roots in climate crisis and breakdown. In a word: Zoonosis.

 Wildlife trade and habitat encroachment have slowly come into focus, as the threat analysis and response to coronavirus extends beyond the Huanan Seafood Wholesale Market where it likely originated.
 The entire world has become obsessed with coronavirus infection control.
 You can find out more here on how workplaces are doing exactly this.
 However, the focus on encroachment and trafficking is evidently not sharp enough for a technocracy too reliant on pharmaceutical, defense and other STEM industries to save enough lives to make a significant impact on the disease’s exponential spread.

 Indeed, the unfurling nightmare of coronavirus shines a searing light on what happens when humanity ignores, on purpose, the lethal blowback of biodiversity extinction.
 Medical professionals are doing everything they can to help those who have contracted coronavirus however as it’s so infectious, it’s incredibly difficult to contain the virus.
 Many of the population have turned to use PPE to help fight the virus as it can stop individuals from contracting the virus which helps to limit the spreading of the virus.
 However, there is no antidote or vaccine available yet to stop the virus altogether.
+Suitable PPE includes face masks, like those on Custom Lanyards 4 All, and civilians should be social distancing and only going out when absolutely necessary to avoid spreading the virus further.

 Also designated an infodemic by the World Health Organization, COVID-19 outbreak follows a similar pattern of other contagion cli-fi, like Ebola and SARS.
 The latter was traced to horseshoe bats, while the former was traced to a long-fingered bat near, tellingly, a mine shaft.
 This disturbing nexus of capitalism and extinction will only intensify and worsen, as mining and other invasive extraction industries annihilate species and habitats, setting off epidemics and perhaps even pandemics.